General Instructions for Proceedings volumes

-ACM will be the publisher; you may arrange for local printing and distribution of the hard copy if you wish it.
+ACM will be the publisher; you may arrange for local printing and distribution of the hard copy if you wish.
+If you decide to print, please mail four (4) copies to ACM for Library of Congress registration.
+Copies need to be mailed to the following address:

-The following information should help you produce both print and electronic files conforming to ACM standards.
+The following information will assist you in producing both print and electronic files that conform to ACM standards.

 Click here to download a sample .csv file